tkalvas/lisp500/README.md

 It used to compile and work in 2004 when it was written, but the world has changed.
 I guess it could be made to work again, and maybe I will.

+## issues

+The last three symbols (JREF, RUN-PROGRAM, UNAME) seem to be uninitialized even though the count is correct.
+Has there been a bug there always, and it has just become uncovered by compiler advances?
+Couldn't tell at first glance what would overwrite them.
+This means init500 does not work, so I have to fix it.